Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Artificial Languages Extended Analysis

-\paragraph{On Mutation and Functional Compositionality} Traditional metrics for compositionality such as TopSim do not account for some types of nontrivial compositionality, such as phonemic mutation (e.g., of vowels in inflection of \textit{sing}, \textit{sang}, and \textit{sung}), or more general function-based compositionality, where symbols from some attributes serve as functions applied to other attributes.
-As visualized in Figure~\ref{fig:artificial_lang 2}, we defined additional languages for these phenomena.
-Specifically, following \citet{korbak2020measuring}, the \textit{mutation} language allows symbols to overlap, and combines overlapping characters' values by addition modulo $|C|$.
-We specifically consider two forms of the mutation language: Mutation$_3$, which consists of length 5 symbols each overlapping each other at 3 character positions, and Mutation$_0$, which consists of length 9 symbols each entirely overlapping.
-Lastly, the \textit{symbolic function} language defines one symbol as a function, specifically a \textit{reordering} function applied to the characters of another symbol.
-Beyond these artificial languages, we also consider a baseline \textit{random language}. \revision{ \paragraph{On BoSDis$^V_C$ in random languages} One may note that the BoSDis$^V_C$ for random languages is quite high.
+\revision{ \paragraph{On BoSDis$^V_C$ in Random Languages} One may note that the BoSDis$^V_C$ for random languages is quite high.
 We expect this for 2 reasons: \begin{enumerate} \item They have character-level BoSDis close to 0. \item By sheer random chance, some segments of characters will be better predictors of attributes than others.
 This results in a slight increase in symbol-level BoSDis.
 This results in a very high ratio, since even a small absolute increase may be 10x as great as the original BosDis.
 For this reason we don’t advocate putting much stock in the magnitude of the ratio. \end{enumerate} Whether this is a problem for the metric is a matter of interpretation.
 We believe that since random languages are very unique when all metrics, especially TopSim, are taken into account, the risk of misinterpreting a random language as a meaningfully segmented one is low.
 Furthermore, this enhances the confidence we can place in low BosDis ratio being an indicator of non-concatenativity, as these languages are qualitatively different from both random and concatenative languages (see BoSDiS$^V_C$< 1 for perfectly nonconcatenative languages in Table 1). }

 The evaluation metrics for these artificial languages are listed in Tables~\ref{tab:artificial language metrics apx} and \ref{tab:artificial language metrics apx 2}.
 Despite being compositional, these languages drastically impact evaluation metrics.
 The reordering and Mutation$_3$ language are substantially less compositional (according to TopSim and BoSDis), segmentable, and learnable than fully concatenative languages.
 In Mutation$_0$, where all characters are mutated twice, the languages were essentially indistinguishable from random languages by almost all metrics, including learnability.
 Even though this language consists entirely of messages formed by composing symbols according to simple, defined rules, in practice this compositionality may not matter or be recognized through existing metrics.
 The only metrics where there was a noticeable difference are the BoSDis$^V_C$ ratios for HAS and BPE, but the interpretations of these are unclear, since segments cannot be disentangled symbols for this type of language.